-An employment verification letter is used to provide information that a specific person's is an employee of a company and has a regular and steady salary with substantial job security.
+An employment verification letter template form is used to provide information that a specific person's is an employee of a company and has a regular and steady salary with substantial job security.

 It is used for: prove the individual has a steady source of income in order to get a loan, rent a home or apartment, rent a commercial place.

 It is required by a number of person or organizations such as: lenders, home owners/landlord, insurance companies, the passport/Visa Offices, government offices or institution, credit card companies and other organizations.